SamyaDaleh/CL-Toolbox/doc/doc.md

 ```
 Nonterminals, terminals, start symbol and production rules can be defined in
 any order.
 Every line consists of a symbol indicating the type of the
-component: N - nonterminals, T - terminals, S - start symbol and P - production
+component: `N` - nonterminals, `T` - terminals, `S` - start symbol and `P` - production
 rules.
 Each production rule must consist of a single nonterminal on the left
-hand side followed by "->".
+hand side followed by `->`.
 The tokens of the right hand side must be separated
 by spaces, other spaces are optional.
 An empty string on the right hand side
-can be either represented as ε or by writing nothing.
+can be either represented as `ε` or by writing nothing.
 In the Cfg object
 terminals and nonterminals are represented as lists for better access despite
 they are sets according to the definition.
 This holds for all grammar formats
 where the definitions prescribe sets of anything.
 A CfgProductionRule is